Ophealitz/Test-/README.md

     ambivert,
-    im also a bit of a sensitive person when ignored.. basically you can talk to me if you want ! no need to be shy. im a bit of a nonsharing yumeshipper er..no- we can share if your f/o is him!(poly trust.).
+    im also a bit of a sensitive person when ignored.. basically you can talk to me if you want ! no need to be shy.
+     C+H is alright for me as long as you whisper or not you can freely cuddle w me .
      Things i Dislike - Dark shippers
         Proshippers/,
       weirdos.. actually like mentioning sensitive stuff.
         things I like!: